kksgandhi/personal_site/readings.md

  - Moral And Character Education-Berkowitz.md (exists)
  - Reflection In Player Experience-Mekler.md (exists)
  - [Benefits of playing non-action games on cognition](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0058546)
- - Young 2012, Our princess is in another castle, a review of trends in serious gaming for education (anti chocolate covered broccoli)
  - Education And Involvement In Games-Iacovides.md
  - [Game Based Learning](https://www-jime.open.ac.uk/articles/10.5334/2004-8-oblinger/)